sharife/goldenthread-v2/site/content/productions/reorient-2005.md

           irreverently exploring their mutually-held cultural stereotypes.

           **Torange Yeghiazarian** is the Founder and Artistic Director of Golden Thread Productions in San Francisco, dedicated to theater that explores Middle Eastern culture and identity represented throughout the globe.
 Torange is an Iranian-born theatre artist of Armenian heritage, and she writes, directs and performs in the San Francisco Bay Area.
-She made her directorial debut with **WAVES**,which premiered at the San Francisco Fringe Festival to sold-out audiences and received rave reviews from Bay Area critics.
-She has adapted and directed Aristophanes' **Lysistrata** in her production **OPERATION NO PENETRATION, Lysistrata 97!**  Her other directing credits include Albert Camus' **Caligula** and Sadegh Hedayat's **Behind the Glass Window**.
-She has performed in Persian in Farhad Ayeesh's **Last Supper Comedy** at the Darvag Theater in Berkeley and Dario Fo's one-woman show **A Woman Alone** at the Live Oak Theater.
-Torange received her Master's degree in Theatre Arts from San Francisco State University where she collaborated with the San Francisco Mime Troupe in creating the melodrama **TORCH.**
+She made her directorial debut with WAVES,which premiered at the San Francisco Fringe Festival to sold-out audiences and received rave reviews from Bay Area critics.
+She has adapted and directed Aristophanes' Lysistrata in her production OPERATION NO PENETRATION, Lysistrata 97!
+Her other directing credits include Albert Camus' Caligula and Sadegh Hedayat's Behind the Glass Window.
+She has performed in Persian in Farhad Ayeesh's Last Supper Comedy at the Darvag Theater in Berkeley and Dario Fo's one-woman show A Woman Alone at the Live Oak Theater.
+Torange received her Master's degree in Theatre Arts from San Francisco State University where she collaborated with the San Francisco Mime Troupe in creating the melodrama TORCH.
         image: https://ucarecdn.com/43974758-1bb5-44a1-a23a-ea002a1ff843/
         itemstart: 2021-01-21T07:19:58.984Z
         itemend: 2021-01-21T07:19:59.046Z